Gardening for Wildlife

 on pollen so are entirely focused on collecting it from flowers to bring back to their nests.
 Ireland, we have 98 different types of bee: the honeybee, 20 different bumblebees and 77 different solitary bees.
 In providing us with the service of pollination, these bees are helped by other insects like hoverflies, butterflies and moths.
 Unfortunately, pollinators are in trouble.

 We know that one third of Irish bee species are threatened with extinction.
-The All-Ireland Pollinator Plan 2015-2020 is an island-wide attempt to help pollinators by creating a landscape where they can survive and thrive.
+The All-Ireland Pollinator Plan for 2021-2025 is an island-wide attempt to help pollinators by creating a landscape where they can survive and thrive.
 All of us have a role to play in the Pollinator Plan, and gardens of any size can make a big difference.

 Eliminate pesticide use